 2. Healthy Places: CO2 as Covid Proxy Study

-Concurrently with the re-visioning of classrooms we designed 20 years ago, we have been involved in a study with the Hawaii Natural Energy Institute to build upon precedent studies of CO2 as a proxy for Covid virus intensity to model the effectiveness of classroom ventilation patterns related to energy consumption.
+CO2 as a proxy for COVID virus intensity to model the effectiveness of classroom ventilation patterns related to energy consumption.

-This work is a progression of our decade-long effort to expand availability of accurate and relevant spatial intelligence which in turn improvs design, giving architects and facility operators the detailed knowledge to manage healthy spaces that are also energy efficient.
-Lacking this knowledge during the Covid peaks led to polarizing strategies of either closing facilities and negatively impacting social, mental, and economic health or abandoning energy management programs at the cost of environmental health.
+This work is a progression of our decade-long effort to expand the availability of accurate and relevant spatial intelligence, which in turn improves design, giving architects and facility operators the detailed knowledge to manage healthy spaces that are also energy efficient.
+Lacking this knowledge during the COVID-19 peaks led to polarizing strategies of either closing facilities and negatively impacting social, mental, and economic health or abandoning energy management programs at the cost of environmental health.

 CFD shows how CO2 levels change depending on room configuration.